 But what about a return flight in business class?
 I wanted to see if he can get a 50,000 points’ offer on Amex Premier Rewards Gold.
 It comes with $1,000 in 3 months minimum spending requirement, which is extremely reasonable.
 Membership Rewards points transfer to Singapore 1:1 (and many other airline programs), so this bonus could potentially book him his return flight.
 You can also use it for paid flights and get 1 cent per point in value.

 There are several ways to pull up this offer.
-First, I asked him to check CardMatch tool (my affiliate link), but it didn’t come up there.
+First, I asked him to check CardMatch tool, but it didn’t come up there.
 Ok, how about trying this non-affiliate link in several browsers?
 Voila!
 Unfortunately, American Express denied his application.

 So, what now?
 I told him he should take a look at Citi Thank You Premier or Citi Prestige cards.
 However, my advice was to wait a month or two before applying.
 I could tell the idea of having to spend $7,000 in 90 days made him very uncomfortable.
 The reason I recommended those cards was once again because the points are flexible and they transfer to Singapore program.
 A bonus from either Premier or Prestige would be enough for a one-way business award ticket or he could use the points for revenue flights.